Caribou Luggage Systems

 Q: I don’t see my bike listed, and/or I want to build my own racks, and/or I have my own cases, so can I buy just the Caribou quick attach/release latch system that fits to the back of the case?

 A: Yes.
 We have DIY mount kits that attach our Caribou cases to Hepco Becker, Givi or SW Motech racks with a strong, lockable and quick attach/release mount.
 Essentially you buy HB, Givi or Motech racks for your bike and then buy our luggage system for that rack (or DIY kit if you have your own cases) and you then have a complete and affordable luggage system for your bike.
+Please check the notes on each product page to ensure compatibility.

 Q: Can I use cases other than those listed on the Caribou website?